Project

 To meet this challenge, the Papuan Government has committed to pursuing an alternative set of growth policies.
 Their “Vision 2100” and “Blueprint for Sustainable Land Use” aims to offer an economic model that delivers both ecologically sustainable and equitable growth.
 Two key targets of these programmes are a goal of 90% forest cover as well as the reduction of areas earmarked for logging by 21%.

-As a part of this initiative, in 2017, the then UK Department for International Development [replaced by the Foreign, Commonwealth & Development Office (FCDO)] launched the Green Economic Growth (GEG) programme in collaboration with the Government of the Republic of Indonesia.
-GEG is implemented under the Ministry of Villages, Development of Disadvantaged Areas and Transmigration of the Republic of Indonesia with the UK Low Carbon Development Group (previously called the UK Climate Change Unit).
+As a part of this initiative, at the end of 2017, the then UK Department for International Development [replaced by the Foreign, Commonwealth & Development Office (FCDO)] launched the Green Economic Growth (GEG) programme in collaboration with the Government of the Republic of Indonesia.
+GEG was implemented under the Ministry of Villages, Development of Disadvantaged Areas and Transmigration of the Republic of Indonesia with the UK Low Carbon Development Group (previously called the UK Climate Change Unit).

-GEG's goal is both to promote sustainable economic development in the private sector and build the capacity of local authorities to manage this development and attract investors to the region.
+GEG's goal was both to promote sustainable economic development in the private sector and build the capacity of local authorities to manage this development and attract investors to the region.

 Cacao Harvesting Namblong District Jayapura Papua